Email Security

 Key Points

-• Cybercriminals are increasingly targeting small and medium-size businesses (SMBs) now that big enterprises have tightened up their security.
+• Cybercriminals are increasingly targeting small and medium-size businesses (SMBs).

 • One of the first things that SMBS should do is implement a software platform to secure their email systems, a primary source of vulnerability.